melkallab/melkallab/README.md

 - 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on payments fraud detection/ algorithmic trading/ stock price prediction projects
 - 📫 How to reach me elkallabm@gmail.com
-- ⚡ Fun fact: basketball player, swimmer and skiier
+- ⚡ Hobbies: basketball player, swimmer and skiier

 <!---
 melkallab/melkallab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.